Europol is the European Union’s law enforcement agency. Our main goal is to achieve a safer Europe for the benefit of all EU citizens.

 The Council is responsible for the main control and guidance of Europol.
-It appoints the Director and the Deputy Directors, and approves Europol’s budget (which is part of the general budget of the EU), together with the European Parliament.
+It appoints the Executive Director and the Deputy Directors, and approves Europol’s budget (which is part of the general budget of the EU), together with the European Parliament.
 It also can adopt, together with the European Parliament, regulations related to Europol’s work.
 Each year the Council forwards a special report to the European Parliament on the work of Europol.

 He is assisted by three Deputy Directors: